viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

    Perhaps a circle or other shape, or perhaps a path from one point of interest to another.
    Sharp corners will be more challenging for the robot to follow so consider creating more gentle curves.
 4. Set your robot on the line such that the line appears in the front of the camera’s view.
-   Verify that the camera sees the line by viewing the camera feed on the **CONTROL** tab of the robot page.
+   Verify that the camera sees the line by viewing the camera feed on the **control** tab of the robot page.
    <img src="/tutorials/img/webcam-line-follower/lf-cam-view6.png" alt="The camera view in the control tab on the robot page" width="600" />
 5. In a terminal window, SSH to your Pi by running: